-The state social security (SSS) is a form of organized material protection of the employed persons in case of loss of income.
-The main source of the security law which consolidates the social security regulations into a single legal act is the Social Security Code (SSC)
+The state social insurance (SSI) is a form of organized material protection of the employed persons in case of loss of income.
+The main source of the insurance law which consolidates the social insurance regulations into a single legal act is the Social Insurance Code (SSC) (BG)

 “Insured person” is an individual pursuing labour activity for which he/she is subject to mandatory insurance under Art.
-4 and 4a, para 1 of the Social Security Code, for which had been paid or are due social security contributions.
+4 and 4a, para 1 of the Social Insurance Code, for which had been paid or are due social insurance contributions.
 The insurance of the person, who had started labour activity following Art.
 10, continues also during the periods specified in Art.
 9, para 2, points 1-3 and 5.
 Self-insured persons and persons under Art.
-4a, para1 are regarded as insured person for the time, during which the due social security contributions had been paid.
+4a, para1 are regarded as insured persons for the time, during which the due social insurance contributions had been paid.

 See who is considered Insured Persons

 ==> A contributor shall be each individual, legal entity or non corporate entity as well as other organizations, which have the legal obligation to pay social insurance contributions for other individuals.
 The state shall participate in the social insurance contributions through transfers to the Pensions Fund in the amount specified and in accordance with the procedure stipulated in Art.
 21, point 5 of the Social Insurance Code (transfers from the national budget amounting to 12% on the total of the insurable earnings of all the insured persons for a calendar year).

 ==> A self-insured person shall be an individual, who is obliged to pay social insurance contributions at his/her own expense.
 The state shall participate in the social insurance contributions of the self-insured persons through transfers to the Pensions Fund in the amount specified and in accordance with the procedure stipulated in Art.
 21, point 5 of the Social Insurance Code.